Uploading an object

 --object-lock-retain-until-date

 .
-Can only be set together with the--object-lock-mode
+You can only specify it together with the--object-lock-mode

 parameter. -